CainanD/RefAV/README.md

 * log_id: Log id associated with the track, also called seq_id.
 * prompt: The prompt/description string that describes the scenario associated with the log.
-* timestamp_ns: Timestamp associated with the detections.
+* timestamp_ns: Timestamp associated with the synced lidar/video frames.
-* is_positive: Whether the video timestamp includes a REFERRED_OBJECT or not.
+* is_positive: Whether the video timestamp includes a referred object or action.
 * track_id: Unique id assigned to each track, this is produced by your tracker.
 * score: Track confidence.
 * label: Integer index of the object class.
 This is 0 for REFERRED_OBJECTs, 1 for RELATED_OBJECTs, and 2 for OTHER_OBJECTs